-Development of the Small Satellite Cost Model 2014 (SSCM14)
+Development of the Small Satellite Cost Model 2019 (SSCM19)

 Eric Mahr The Aerospace Corporation 2310 E. El Segundo Blvd.
 El Segundo, CA 90245 310-336-5329 eric.m.mahr@aero.org Anh Tu The Aerospace Corporation 2310 E. El Segundo Blvd.
-El Segundo, CA 90245 310-336-2535 anh.q.tu@aero.org
+El Segundo, CA 90245 310-336-2535 anh.q.tu@aero.org Anil Gupta The Aerospace Corporation 2310 E. El Segundo Blvd.
+El Segundo, CA 90245 310-336-2071 anil.k.gupta@aero.org

 Abstract-Prompted by the rise in the use of small satellites throughout the space industry in the late 1980's, The Aerospace Corporation began to study small satellites to better understand the design principles that were being employed in their implementation.
 These studies highlighted the fact that cost models developed for traditional large satellites were not applicable to small satellites.
-This led to the development of the Small Satellite Cost Model (SSCM) in the mid-1990's.
-This model estimates subsystem- and system-level costs for satellites weighing less than 1000 kg, not including Cubesats, using cost estimating relationships (CERs) derived from actual costs and technical parameters.
-Over the years, SSCM has evolved to account for the increasing number of small satellites that have been launched, refine the CERs and increase the scope of the model.
-This paper will discuss the development of the current version of SSCM released in 2014 (SSCM14).
-The topics covered will include the history of SSCM, the CER generation process, updates from the previous version of SSCM, the application of the model, and future efforts to enhance the model.
+This led to the development of the Small Satellite Cost Model (SSCM) in the mid 1990's.
+This model estimates subsystem- and system-level costs for satellites weighing less than 1000 kg using cost estimating relationships (CERs) derived from actual costs and technical parameters.
+Over the years, SSCM has evolved to account for the increasing number of small satellites that have been launched, which has included refining the CERs and increasing the scope of the model.
+This paper will discuss the development of the current version of SSCM released in 2019 (SSCM19).
+The topics covered will include the history of SSCM, the CER generation process, updates from the previous version of SSCM, the application of the model and future efforts to enhance the model.